oceanmodeling/xarray-selafin/README.md

 Supports lazy loading by default.

-## Dev guide
+## Install

-To have the backend working in xarray, follow these steps:
+To have the backend working in xarray, you need to follow these steps:

 ```
 pip install xarray-selafin
 ```

-or, if you are using, conda:
+or, if you are using conda/mamba:

 ```
 conda install -c conda-forge xarray_selafin